San Jose Police Brutality Lawyers

 With the 2020 deaths of George Floyd and Breonna Taylor, the cycle of excessive violence at the hands of law enforcement officers will continue.
 Our civil rights attorneys are committed not only to ensuring that the rights of victims are upheld but also to seeking precedents for future civil rights violations in the legal sphere.

 Prosecutors Play a Role in Perpetuating Police Abuse

-Prosecutors should hold police accountable and aggressively cite and censure police officers who violate constitutional rights and physically abuse suspects, largely because the police don’t police their own.
+Prosecutors should hold police departments accountable and aggressively cite and censure police officers who violate constitutional rights and physically abuse suspects, largely because the police don’t police their own.

 District Attorneys hold the strongest hand in deciding which cases should be prosecuted or dismissed.
-They should be refusing to charge cases brought by officers who repeatedly violate the rights of community members and report their reasons to the press and the public to assure full transparency.
-For example, Derek Chauvin, convicted of killing George Floyd had 18 complaints filed against him.
+They should refuse to charge cases brought by officers who repeatedly violate the rights of community members and report their reasons to the press and the public to assure full transparency.
+For example, Derek Chauvin, convicted of killing George Floyd, had 18 complaints filed against him.
 That’s why the City of Minneapolis paid a record $27 million to settle the wrongful death claims by the Floyd family.
 That’s the lesson.